Janderson1924/tweeter/README.md

 1. `git clone git@github.com:Janderson1924/Tweeter.git`
 2. Install dependencies using the `npm install` command.
 3. Start the web server using the `npm run local` command.
-The app will be served at <http://localhost:8080/>.
-4. Go to <http://localhost:8080/> in your browser.
+4. The app will be served at <http://localhost:8080/>.

 ## Dependencies